Admin-Script/specification/index.md

 # 8 External Functions

-AdminScript provides no way to define subroutines itself, however it allows functions from the underlying language to be interacted with directly.
+AdminScript provides no way to define subroutines itself however, it allows functions from the underlying language to be interacted with directly.
 There is one limitation that the functions can only be called with positional arguments.

-Functions are added to the engine when a name is reserved for a native function, a type with methods is added.
+Functions are added to the engine when a name is reserved for a native function or when a type with methods is added.
-Functions can be called directly with the AdminScript types or arguments can be converted before call the behaviour depends on the implementation where such a problem may not exist if underlying types are reused.
+Functions can be called directly with the AdminScript types or arguments can be converted before calling.
+The behavior depends on the implementation.

 ## 8.1 Restrictions

-All function and methods of custom types must be declared, so that implementations can prevent function calls that are not declared and maybe unsafe to execute.
-While this is redundant if custom types properly implement attribute access, however it is better to be redundant for security.
+All functions and methods of custom types must be declared so that implementations can prevent function calls that are not declared and may be unsafe to execute, while this is redundant if custom types properly implement attribute access, however, it is better to be redundant for security.

 # 9 Builtin Statements

-Currently there are no standardised builtin statements, implementations are free to add any they prefer.
+Currently, there are no standardized built-in statements, implementations are free to add any they prefer.

-# 10 Paranthesis
+# 10 Parenthesis

-- Infinetly nested paranthesis are reduced to one pair.
+- Infinitely nested parenthesis are reduced to one pair.
-- Can be used to pass return value of statements rather than raising syntax error `a (b "arg")` is accepted while `a b "arg"` is not
+- Can be used to pass the return value of statements rather than raising syntax error `a (b "arg")` is accepted while `a b "arg"` is not

 # 11 Constants